-So why is it hard for you to wake up when you promised yourself to do things that truly matter to you.
+So why is it hard for you to wake up when you promised yourself to do things that truly matter to you?

 We already know it’s not because you can’t.

-Enjoy being liked and respected.
+We enjoy being liked and respected.

 You can’t hide your disappointment.

-Just like that, your bond with each other weakens.
+Just like that, your bond weakens.

-When you keep breaking the promises you make to yourself, the same phenomenon happens within you… with yourself.
+When you keep breaking the promises you make to yourself, the same phenomenon happens within you—with yourself.

-You slowly lose trust in you.
+You slowly lose trust in yourself.

 Good intentions are useless without good action.

-Show up and do the work
+Show up and put in the work.